Jing-Yang-Wang/Group_Lab_Team_Group1/README.md

   - Instructions: In a few places, the intructions were not clear.
 An example, "View and update assigned course details (title, description, schedule, capacity)" is an assignement requirement but several of these terms were used to describe the data in course and course schedule.
 It also did not make it clear that we were free to add classes and data points as needed.

 Xieming Geng

- TO DO Summarize any difficulties encountered during development.
-TO DO Highlight the solutions implemented to overcome these challenges.

 <B>10.
 Future Enhancements</B>